 The problem at this point is that you probably do not know yet how to checkmate with a King and a Queen against a sole King.
 This is the topic of this article and the following ones.
 We are going to teach you how to checkmate without any hesitation in the following cases:

-- Checkmate with 2 Queens against lone King
+- Checkmate with 2 Queens against lone King (this is the present article)

 - Checkmate with one Queen against lone King